AnthonyTechnologies/python-styleguide/project_structure.md

 ```

 Guidelines:
-- Author in a format supported by your doc toolchain (e.g., Sphinx/reStructuredText, MkDocs/Markdown).
+- Author in a format supported by the documentation toolchain (e.g., Sphinx/reStructuredText, MkDocs/Markdown).
 - Keep API docs generated from code docstrings where possible.
 - Cross-link examples and tutorials to relevant guides.